firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/hll-count-build.md

 # HLL_COUNT_BUILD

-An aggregate function similar to [`HLL_COUNT_DISTINCT`](hll-count-distinct.md) it counts the approximate number of unique or not NULL values, to the precision specified.
+Counts the approximate number of unique or not NULL values, to the precision specified, similar to [`HLL_COUNT_DISTINCT`](hll-count-distinct.md).
-`HLL_COUNT_BUILD` uses the HLL++ algorithm and allows you to control the sketch size set precision.
-But it aggregates the values to HLL++ sketches represented as the [BYTEA datatype](../general-reference/bytea-data-type.md).
+`HLL_COUNT_BUILD` uses the HLL++ algorithm and allows you to control the set sketch size precision, aggregating the values to HLL++ sketches represented as the [BYTEA data type](../general-reference/bytea-data-type.md).
-Later these sketches can be merged to single sketch using the aggregate function [`HLL_COUNT_MERGE_PARTIAL`](hll-count-merge-partial.md) or they can be exteracted the estimated cardinality (final estimated count distinct value) using the [`HLL_COUNT_EXTRACT`](hll-count-extract.md) scalar function.
+Later these sketches can be merged to a single sketch using the aggregate function [`HLL_COUNT_MERGE_PARTIAL`](hll-count-merge-partial.md), or the estimated cardinality extracted (to get the final estimated distinct count value) using the [`HLL_COUNT_EXTRACT`](hll-count-extract.md) scalar function.

 `HLL_COUNT_BUILD` requires less memory than exact aggregation functions, but also introduces statistical uncertainty.
-The default precision is 12, with a maximum of 20.
+The default precision is 12, with a maximum of 20 set optionally.

 If the input is NULL, this function returns NULL.